Boston Non-importation agreement

-The Boston Non-importation agreement was an 18th Century boycott that restricted importation of goods to the city of Boston.
+The Boston Non-importation agreement was an 18th century boycott that restricted importation of goods to the city of Boston.
 This agreement was signed on August 1, 1768 by more than 60 merchants and traders.
 After two weeks, there were only 16 traders who did not join the effort.
 In the upcoming months and years, this non-importation initiative was adopted by other cities: New York joined the same year, Philadelphia followed a year later.
 Boston stayed the leader in forming an opposition to the mother country and its taxing policy.

-This boycott lasted until the 1770 when the British Parliament repealed the acts against which the Boston Non-importation agreement was meant.
+The boycott lasted until the 1770 when the British Parliament repealed the acts which the Boston Non-importation agreement was directed against.

 Historical context

-The boycott movement in the American colonies had been based on an earlier Irish boycott movement popularised by Irish satirist Jonathan Swift in 1720.
-The British colony of Ireland had faced similar economic exploitation by Great Britain, Irish Declaratory Act of 1720, which influenced the policies of the British in North America later on, as Ireland was the blueprint for Great Britain's colonies, particularly North America.
-The American revolutionaries had emulated-inherited an Irish rebellious nature, that wouldn't have been a consideration among the Anglo-Americans at the time.
-It's therefore evident that the ideological origins of the American revolution are Irish in Origin Throughout the 1760s, the British Parliament was passing many acts which had significant implications on the colonial economy, causing problems in the industry, agriculture and commerce.
-This means that the Boston Non-importation agreement could not be the first such agreement which opposed the Parliament's behaviour.
+The American colonies' boycott movement drew its inspiration from a similar campaign in Ireland, first popularized by the Irish satirist Jonathan Swift in 1720.
+As with Ireland, a British colony that had faced economic exploitation from Britain, the Irish Declaratory Act 1719 played a substantial role in shaping the British policies in North America.
+Ireland served as the blueprint for Great Britain's colonies, especially North America.
+Consequently, American revolutionaries imitated the Irish's rebellious spirit, which would have been unthinkable among the Anglo-Americans of that time.

-The very first one was triggered by the Parliament's Stamp Act which required the Thirteen Colonies to pay a tax on every piece of paper used.
-This act had only one goal - raise the funds which would pay for a high debt of British crown, accumulated during the French and Indian War.

-The first to protest this taxation were New Yorkers who had embargoed British imports until the Stamp Act was repealed.
-They were followed by Boston and Philadelphia.
-Stamp Act was repealed in March 1766 under the pressure from British exporters who were losing their businesses.
-British Parliament, however, passed many other disliked acts.
+Throughout the 1760s, the British Parliament passed numerous acts with severe implications on the colonial economy, negatively affecting industry, agriculture, and commerce.
+The first significant protest was against Parliament's Stamp Act 1765, which levied a tax on every piece of paper used in the Thirteen Colonies.
+The sole aim of this act was to raise funds to offset the British crown's substantial debt accrued during the French and Indian War.
+New Yorkers initially protested this taxation, imposing an embargo on British imports until the Stamp Act was repealed, with Boston and Philadelphia following suit.
+The Stamp Act 1765 was repealed in March 1766 due to pressure from British exporters who were losing business.
+However, the British Parliament went on to pass several other unpopular acts: